YosysHQ/yosys/docs/source/CHAPTER_Basics.rst

 considered design sources and should be kept under version control just like the source code of the system level and the behavioural model.

-Methods from Compiler Design
+Methods from compiler design
 ----------------------------

 Some parts of synthesis tools involve problem domains that are traditionally known from compiler design.
 This section addresses some of these domains.

-Lexing and Parsing
+Lexing and parsing
 ~~~~~~~~~~~~~~~~~~

 The best known concepts from compiler design are probably lexing and parsing.